wassooma/STAT360/README.md

 - Tests concerning regression coefficients; coefficient of partial determination; standardized multiple regression models

 ## Goals and Future improvements
 The existing code's main purpose is to automate homework/assignments.
-Future release will include a web interface using [R Shiny] (https://shiny.rstudio.com/).
+Future release will include a web interface using [R Shiny](https://shiny.rstudio.com/).

 ## Installing in R
 ```